pradeepppc/game_opengl/README.md

-Graphics Assignment  Code
+Game Code
 ==========================
-This is the code for the game which i have created as part of the assignment .
+This is the code for the game which i have created in opengl.

 src director consists of the all the files which i have used to create this game .